rupanshisikri/js_excercises_solution/exercise-3/README.md

 # js_exercises_solution

+* to install dependencies use command-
+> $ npm install
-run server for endpoints using the below command in cmd- node web-server.js
+* to run server for hosting 'contacts' on server use command -
+> $ node web-server.js

-browse index.html
+* browse index.html for output